Sckathach/camelram-beta/README.md

 # Camelram Bêta Compiler #

 ## Intro ##
+This compiler aims to compile parts of LaTeX.
+There are already :
+- basic operations on integers : `+ - *`
+- approximation of integrals (soon) : `\int`

+See the to-do list in the [issues](https://github.com/Camelram-Beta/compiler/issues).

-This compiler contains the parser, the lexer, the creation of the AST and some semantic.
+The compiler contains the parser, the lexer, the creation of the AST and some semantic.
 We use [Menhir](http://gallium.inria.fr/~fpottier/menhir/) which is a descendant of [ocamlyacc](https://v2.ocaml.org/manual/lexyacc.html).
 The project will soon use the more recent and faster build tool [Dune](https://dune.build/) (instead of [ocamlbuild](https://github.com/ocaml/ocamlbuild)).